Scientific Advisory Council

 Dr. Sarah Corathers

 Dr. Corathers completed residency training in internal medicine and pediatrics followed by a combined fellowship in adult and pediatric endocrinology.
-Her clinical training provides a unique a background in management of diabetes and endocrine conditions across the lifespan.
+Her clinical training provides a unique background in management of diabetes and endocrine conditions across the lifespan.
 She is the director of the diabetes transition program with the aim of preparing pediatric patients for successful transition to adult care.
 Additional clinical and research interests include Turner syndrome, transgender health, hereditary endocrine conditions and quality improvement in health care.
-She is an Assistant Professor at the University of Cincinnati Department of Pediatrics, Cincinnati Children’s Hospital Medical Center and the Department of Internal Medicine.
-She the Director of the Diabetes Transition Program and the Quality Scholars Program.
+She is an Associate Professor at the University of Cincinnati Department of Pediatrics, Cincinnati Children’s Hospital Medical Center and the College of Medicine.
+Dr. Corathers directs the Quality Scholars Program in the James M. Anderson Center for Health Systems Excellence at Cincinnati Children’s, and nationally, is a faculty leader for the Type 1 Diabetes Exchange Quality Improvement Learning Collaborative (T1DX-QI).

 Dr. Jodi A. Flaws